WeAreAVP/fixity/readme.md

 ## Scheduling Process

-For Scheduling process Fixity is using windows task scheduler , it triggers the scanning process on given time when saving the project , for each project one scheduler will be created in Task scheduler
+For scheduling process Fixity is using the Windows task scheduler.
+It triggers the scanning process at a given time when saving the project.
+For each project one scheduler will be created in the Windows task scheduler